aleksibovellan/wazuh-alerts-to-signal/README.md

 * Ubuntu 22.04.3 LTS (or similar)
 * Python 3.10+
 * Java Runtime (for Signal-CLI)
-* Wazuh Docker deployment (with Elasticsearch API), using default port numbers, or edit them to taste in scripts.
-Do the same with all credentials and file paths mentioned.
+* Wazuh Docker Single Node deployment (with Elasticsearch API), using default config port numbers - or edit them to taste in these included scripts.
+Do the same with all credentials and file paths mentioned too.

 ## Install basic requirements